mgdesaix/WGSassign/README.md

 - cython
 - scipy

-You can create an environment through conda easily as follows:
+You can create an environment through conda easily as follows using the `environment.yml` file provided:
 ```
 # Conda environment
 conda env create -f environment.yml